• Skip to main content

 Apple pie in cast iron pie pan with lattice crust, slice cut out of it.

-Each holiday season I make hundreds Christmas Sugar Cookies and Spritz Cookies for DIY holiday gifts.
+Each holiday season I make hundreds Christmas Sugar Cookies, Lemon Crinkle Cookies, and Spritz Cookies for DIY holiday gifts.
 And everyone loves my grandmother’s Cream Puffs Recipe.
 Holiday baking is even better when it’s from scratch and made with love.

 • Blackberry Hand Pies

 Condensed Milk makes everyday and holiday desserts special!
-It’s my go-to brand for making Caramel Apples, Caramel Apple Slices, and homemade caramel for my Apple Hand Pie Recipe.
+It’s my go-to ingredient for making Caramel Apples, Caramel Apple Slices, and homemade caramel for my Apple Hand Pies.
 What are some of your favorite holiday treats?

 Why this recipe works